Project-Iktoslavistan/ikto/README.md

 Ikto Project
 =====================================
 This cryptocurrency project is based as a fork of Litecoin for use in Project Iktoslavistan.
+As of now it's still plain old Litecoin, but over time we will expect that to change as the entire Iktoslavistan project grows and evolves.

 Information about the base cryptocurrency: